 - The classification of information assets to highlight their criticality and sensitivity.

 - An appropriate risk management process which includes risk identification, evaluation and treatment, and a business impact analysis (BIA).

 - An effective response to incidents and emergencies.

 - The definition and monitoring of metrics to assess the achievement of security objectives.

 Various laws and regulations now require an awareness and training program.
 However, evidence suggests that employees, in many organizations, are still not sufficiently aware.
-Various studies have demonstrated that security awareness and training provide more effective control in improving overall security.
+Various studies have demonstrated that cyber security awareness training provide more effective control in improving overall security.

 Learn more about setting up a security awareness program and team in this eBook:

 Download The Human Fix to Human Risk eBook